 Welcome to Sanka Family Farm!
 I’m Allison, the human behind our private hobby farm.
-You’ll find me out in the yard with our 5 hens, crafting soaps and skin salves, or coming up with new antics for Mabel, our barred rock hen, for our t-shirts, mugs, and greeting cards.
+You’ll find me out in the yard with our 7 hens, gardening, crafting soaps and skin salves, or coming up with new antics for our barred rock hen, Mabel, for our t-shirts, mugs, and greeting cards.

 About Sanka Family Farm